 The non-payment of Florida child support has serious consequences.
 The delinquency threshold regarding child support enforcement in Florida that would amount to a felony is:

-- $2,500 in past-due support and four months of consecutive non-payment
+- $2,500 in past-due support and four months of consecutive non-payment, or

 - Previously convicted of non-payment, or

 - Attempts to leave the state to avoid payment of child support

 When someone falls behind in child support payments, sometimes it can be because the financial situations change.
 This may be due to a reduction in pay, a loss of a job, or an illness or injury that does not allow the person to work.
 Warrants and court orders can be issued, fines can really add up, and there could be jail time and other long-term consequences such as credit score reductions and career interruptions.

 If there is a significant change in financial circumstances, a parent may be able to have the child support order to be modified that takes into account the changes.